PennLINC/PennLINC.github.io/docs/Tutorials/InDesign_Tutorial.md

 ## 4. Example of a Simple InDesign Workflow

 A few principles to keep in mind as we start figure-making in InDesign:
 -   Have your figure layout already sketched out either on paper or Powerpoint or in your mind's eye.
     Don't jump into InDesign without already knowing how you want your figure to look.
 -   To maximize automation, reproducibility, and consistency, try to make sure the images you save out from RStudio or Python look as close to the final figure panel as possible.
     For example, have your labels, tick marks, image size, etc. be as clean as possible.
     It is fine for you to save out each panel separately; you can also save them out in a grid arrangement (via packages like cowplot, ggarrange, etc. in R) that reflects what you want for your final product.
--   If there are things you can't automate for your figures in RStudio or Python, for example getting subscripts to be formatted correctly (i.e. *p*<sub>spin</sub>) or editing or formatting legends, you can do those things in Illustrator.
+-   If there are things you can't automate for your figures in RStudio or Python, for example getting subscripts to be formatted correctly (i.e., *p*<sub>spin</sub>) or editing or formatting legends, you can do those things in Illustrator.
     Just remember to save out as a PDF.
 -   InDesign is the last leg in making your figures.
     Making sure everything upstream is correct will make your life easier.